-Mid-term and longer-term monitoring and evaluation mechanisms been carried out by the ECN or the BRIDGE partners in Nepal.
+Since the 2012 evaluation of the impact of BRIDGE in Nepal, very little systematic, ongoing mid-term and longer-term measuring of the impact of BRIDGE on the work practices, attitudes and confidence levels of BRIDGE workshop participants has been carried out by the ECN or the BRIDGE partners in Nepal.
 This is not unusual as, to date, very little, if any mid and long-term evaluation of the impact of BRIDGE has been carried out anywhere.
 Indeed, the BRIDGE partners in Nepal are to be applauded for making this current evaluation broad enough for the evaluation team to explore this issue.